Azure/autorest/docs/install/readme.md

   ```

 3. To confirm you are using AutoRest V3, and not an older version, run `autorest --help`, and confirm your core version is 3.0 and higher.
 We strongly recommend version `3.06318` or higher due to bug fixes.
+For more versioning information, see (./autorest-versioning.md)
 # <img align="center" src="images/autorestCoreVersion.png">

 4. Troubleshooting